merryt/tymerrycom/src/routes/work/att.md

 </div>

-Utilizing our experience doing frequent quick research studies we were able to make small changes before problems got to large to fix.
+Utilizing our experience doing frequent quick research studies we were able to make small changes before problems got too large to fix.

 ### CULTURAL AND COMPETITIVE ANALYSIS